-RTE 2300 Radiographic Positioning and Anatomy
+RTE 2300 Radiographic Positioning and Anatomy 110 hours, 5 credits

-110 hours, 5 credits RTE 2300 Lecture (10 hours, 1 credit) RTE 2300L Lab (40 hours, 2 credits)
+RTE 2300 Lecture (10 hours, 1 credit) RTE 2300L Lab (40 hours, 2 credits) RTE 2300LL Clinical (60 hours, 2 credits)

 This course is the introduction course to radiography positioning and associated anatomy of the chest, bony thorax, upper extremities, and abdomen.
 It places focus on the foundations of diagnostically sound radiograph positioning.
 Topics covered will include standard routine projections for chest, bony thorax, upper extremities, and the abdomen; medical and positional terminology associated with proper positioning; and complete image analysis.
 This course introduces students to becoming a real-world radiographer.
 During this course, students will complete a clinical experience to demonstrate knowledge and skills.